Assignment - Subject - Visual Variety: A Three-Part Subject Project

 Submit:

-• 3 edited images for each subject you explored.
+• 3 edited images for each of your 3 subjects/genres you explored for a total of 9 images.